When the skies went dark: Historians pinpoint the very 'worst year' ever to be alive

 But then the skies went dark.

-From early 536 to 537, they stayed dark.
+And they stayed dark -- day after day, month after month -- from early 536 to 537.
 Across much of eastern Europe and throughout Asia, spring turned into summer and fall gave way to winter without a day of sunshine.
 Like a blackout curtain over the sun, millions of people across the world's most populated countries squinted through dim conditions, breathing in chokingly thick air and losing nearly every crop they were relying on to harvest.

 This isn't the plot of a dystopian TV drama or a fantastical "docufiction" production.